 This can apply even in situations where no conversation is taking place; someone could listen to the sound of buttons being pressed and deduce information about the user's location or activities, which is a safety concern.

-These same rules MUST apply equally to both GMRS and CB, there should be no separation requirements put in place for GMRS licensees with respect to CB!
+These same rules MUST apply equally to both GMRS radio and CB radio, there should be no separation requirements put in place for GMRS licensees with respect to CB!

-If I'm within 1 mile of another ham or CB'er then that's my business NOT the FCC nor anyone else.
+If I'm within 1 mile of another ham radio or CB radio then that's my business NOT the FCC nor anyone else.

 What does GMRS Stand For?